srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 ### VXLAN tunnel interfaces

 On each leaf, VXLAN tunnel-interfaces are created next.
 In this case, two logical interfaces are created, one for VNI 10010 and another for VNI 10020 (since this is asymmetric routing, all VNIs must exist on all leafs that want to route between the respective VNIs).
-Since the end-goal is to have host h1 communicate with h2 and h3, only leaf1 and leaf4 are configured with VNI 10020 as well, while leaf2 and leaf3 are only configured with VNI 10010.
+Since the end-goal is to have server s1 communicate with s2 and s3, only leaf1 and leaf4 are configured with VNI 10020 as well, while leaf2 and leaf3 are only configured with VNI 10010.

 /// tab | leaf1